wutchzone/website/content/_index.md

   priority : 1.0

 ---
-Fullstack developer with love for mobile applications as well as IoT.
+Fullstack developer interested in programming backend applications as well as programming microcontrollers.